Donnie Avery: Kansas City Chiefs

 On March 12, 2013, Avery signed with Kansas City Chiefs.
-Avery played in all 16 games for the Chiefs in 2013, catching 40 passes for 596 yards and 2 touchdowns for the year.
-Avery also played in the wildcard game against the Colts, catching a 79-yard touchdown pass thrown by Alex Smith, however, Kansas City ended up losing the game 44-45.
+Avery played in all 16 games for the Chiefs in 2013, catching 40 passes for 596 yards and two touchdowns for the year.
+Avery also played in the wildcard game against the Indianapolis Colts, catching a 79-yard touchdown pass thrown by Alex Smith, however, Kansas City ended up losing the game 44-45.

-In week 4 of the 2014 season against the New England Patriots, Avery was removed in the fourth quarter with a possible groin injury.
+In Week 4 of the 2014 season against the New England Patriots, Avery was removed in the fourth quarter with a possible groin injury.
 He did not return to the game and later that week traveled to Philadelphia to undergo sports hernia surgery.
-By the end of week 8, coach Andy Reid said Avery was “making progress.”
-He ended the 2014 season playing in only 6 games - making 15 receptions for 176 yards - as the Chiefs finished 9-7.
+By the end of Week 8, coach Andy Reid said Avery was “making progress.”
+He ended the 2014 season playing in only six games - making 15 receptions for 176 yards - as the Chiefs finished 9-7.

 On February 17, 2015, Avery was released by the Chiefs.